-Since this is a lotion and has a large amount of water in it, you’ll need something to help extend the shelf life.
+Since this is a lotion, you’ll need something to help extend the shelf life.
 Even though it’s only for home use, I added vitamin E at .5% for its antioxidant properties that help keep the oils from going rancid.
 You could also use rosemary antioxidant, though I don’t personally have experience with it.
 Be sure to store your creation in a cool place!

 Homemade Rose Lotion Recipe